History of Crystal Palace F.C.: Steve Coppell era (1984–93)

 The former Manchester United and England winger Steve Coppell was appointed as Crystal Palace's new manager for the 1984–85 season.
-Coppell's playing career had been cut short by a knee injury, and assisted by former Palace player Ian Evans, he worked on rebuilding the club, signing the then unknown Ian Wright from non-league Greenwich Borough and Mark Bright from Leicester City.
-The pair went on to form the successful "Wrighty & Brighty" strike partnership.
+Coppell, whose playing career had been cut short by a knee injury, worked on rebuilding the club and was assisted by former Palace player Ian Evans.
+They signed the then unknown Ian Wright from non-league Greenwich Borough and Mark Bright from Leicester City, who went on to form the successful "Wrighty & Brighty" strike partnership.
 Coppell stabilised the club in his first two seasons, and after a further two seasons of narrowly missing out on the play-offs, they followed this up by only just missing out on automatic promotion by a single point.
 The club instead entered the 1989 Second Division play-offs, beating Swindon in the semi-finals to set up a two-legged final against Blackburn Rovers.
-In the first leg at Ewood Park, the Lancashire club won 3–1, but a 30,000 full capacity at Selhurst Park saw the Eagles triumph 3–0 after extra-time in the second leg to end their eight-year exile from the top flight.
+In the first leg at Ewood Park, the Lancashire club won 3–1, but a 30,000 full capacity at Selhurst Park saw the Eagles triumph 3–0 after extra-time in the second leg to end their eight-year exile from the top-flight.
 Ian Wright, who scored 24 league goals, and 33 in all competitions in the promotion campaign, was voted player of the year by the club's supporters.

-Palace began their first top flight campaign in almost a decade by re-signing former youth team product Andy Gray from QPR for £500,000.
+Palace began their first top-flight campaign in almost a decade by re-signing former youth team product Andy Gray from QPR for £500,000.
 Gray had been a regular in the Palace first team between 1984 and 1987.
 The club hit the headlines in November 1989, when they signed Bristol Rovers goalkeeper Nigel Martyn for £1 million – a record fee for a goalkeeper in Britain at that time.
-Palace's form that season was mixed and they ended up finishing fifteenth after spending most of the first half of the season in the top ten.
-But it was in the FA Cup that Palace really shone.
+Palace's form was mixed and they ended up finishing fifteenth after spending most of the first half of the season in the top ten.
+But it was in the FA Cup that the club really shone.
 After a succession of ties against lower division teams (Portsmouth, Huddersfield Town, Rochdale and Cambridge United), Palace reached the semi-finals, drawing the same Liverpool team that had beaten them 9–0 in the league earlier in the season.
 The tie was played at Villa Park, and saw Liverpool score first to lead 1–0 at half-time.
 Palace emerged from the interval with more of an attacking intent, and within a minute of the restart equalised through Mark Bright.
 After going 2–1 up, Palace then found themselves 2–3 down late in the match and were seemingly beaten.
 However an equaliser by Andy Gray with just two minutes remaining took the tie into extra-time, with the winner for the Eagles scored by Alan Pardew in a thrilling 4–3 victory and for the first time in their history, Palace had reached the FA Cup Final.